Food composition.

 Week 5: Deload/Rest week.

 We can see above that we have started with a percentage which is high enough, allowing us to train for strength.
-But not too high so we don’t shock our nervous system.
+But not so high we don’t shock our nervous system, experience too much fatigue, and have no room left to progress.
 We have increased the percentage and weight each week to drive progressive overload.
-The repetitions’ are simultaneously decreasing to accommodate the higher percentages and fatigue which comes with it.
-We have kept the number of sets the same as we want to have enough volume to drive muscular hypertrophy or gaining more muscle which will indirectly help us get stronger.
+The repetitions’ are simultaneously decreasing to accommodate the higher percentages and fatigue that comes with it.
+We have kept the number of sets the same as we want to have enough volume to drive muscular hypertrophy or gain more muscle which will indirectly help us get stronger.

 Strength is a skill